 ILEA Defensive Tactics Practice Test

-What role does emotional intelligence play in defensive tactics?
+What role do verbal commands play in defensive tactics?

 Get further explanation with Examzify DeepDiveBeta